natalie11/tUbeNet/README.md

 # tUbeNet
-tUbeNet is a 3D CNN for semantic segmenting of vasculature from 3D grayscale medical images.
+tUbeNet is a 3D CNN for semantic segmenting of vasculature from 3D grayscale medical images. tUbeNet was designed to be trained on varied data from different modalities, scales and pathologies, creating a generalisable base model that can be fine-tuned to specific tasks with minimal additional data.

+The model weights and the original training data used to produce them are available upon request.

 ## How to use

 ### Dependancies
-This code is compatible with python 3.7, Tensorflow 2.1.0 and Keras 2.2.4
+This code is compatible with python 3.7 and Tensorflow 2.3.0

 ### Preparing data
 To prepare data you wish to run a prediction on, use the 'tubeNet_preprocessing.py' script.